Online PVG process

 If a Commissioner has to follow up on a disclosure they will be contacted accordingly.

-If the disclosure is issued satisfactorily, Compass will be updated and an email will go to the Appointments Secretary as it does now.
+If the disclosure is issued satisfactorily, Compass will be updated and an email will go to the Appointments Secretary.